 4. Massive migration of foreign student is making it harder for local students, even talented ones, to get admission or afford insanely expensive higher education in American universities.
 Many, if not most, American universities actually prefer foreign students as those students are more lucrative source to make more money.

 These corrupt and/or brain dead idiots already flooded western universities as lucrative customers for the universities.
-Those graduates naturally became an attractive option for cheaper and easily exploitable manpower.
+Those graduates naturally became an attractive option for cheaper and easily exploitable manpower for local companies.
 They are recruited mostly to do mundane routine technician or clerical jobs (including teaching) in universities, IT, R&D and other sectors in countries like USA, UK, Germany etc. That boost profit margin for the company.
 It’s not much due to shortage of suitable manpower, as the myth of ‘talent shortage’ was and still is being propagated by many companies.
 Keep in mind that there is a huge glut of underemployed and unemployed American graduates and PhD holders all over the country- The fool’s gold of Ph.D. employment data and Millennial College Graduates: Young, Educated, Jobless

-5. Most of the students from developing countries are very mediocre student.
+5. Most of the 'successful' students from developing countries are very mediocre student.
 But most are from rich and powerful families.
 Increase in number of students from these countries seems to be directly proportional to political and corporate corruption there.
 They come to western universities mainly to get the stamp of approval from a western university in form of a degree.
 Many of them would go back to their native countries and occupy powerful positions in either public or private sector companies, that include academia and so called research or R&D industry- due to the same parental money or influence for which they could come to the US/West in the first place.
 Rich and influential parents would put them in such powerful positions irrespective of merit and other qualities need for the positions.
 That would put more pressure on local talents to flourish.
 The cycle of entitlement, culture of corruption and other symptoms of a feudal society strengthens with each passing generation, as we have seen since India got freedom in 1947.
 Inquisitiveness, intelligence and honesty suffer to prevent local talents and leaders to grow, who could have acted as educational or social or political reformers there.

 The possibility for countries like India and China to develop its own talent pool, its own leaders, in real sense, is very low and deteriorating fast.